Slider

 And No, They Do Not Mix

-Many discerning ministries have argued the incompatibility of 19th-20th century Social Justice movements with Christianity.
+Many discerning ministries have noted the incompatibility of 19th-20th century Social Justice movements with Christianity.

 The architects of Social Justice ideology were atheists and social revolutionaries, including the Italian Marxist Antonio Gramsci (1891-1937), the French postmodern philosopher Michel Foucault (1926-1984), and the Frankfurt School social theorist Herbert Marcuse (1898-1979).
 Because their starting point was secular atheism, ideological Social Justice and biblical Christianity are distinct and incompatible worldviews.
 They are opposed in their understanding of reality, power, authority, human identity, morality, epistemology and much more.” – DiscipleNations.org

-The echoes of these movements have shaped modern thought, having become so embedded into common language that they’re part of our modern worldview.
+The echoes of these movements have shaped modern thought, having become so embedded into common language that they’re part of the modern worldview.

 (Orthodox) Fr.
 Stephen Freeman of the website Ancient Faith offers these thoughts.